Double integrator: energy min

 end

-For a comprehensive introduction to the syntax used above to describe the optimal control problem, check this abstract syntax tutorial.
-In particular, there are non-unicode alternatives for derivatives, integrals, etc. There is also a non-standard but more classical functional syntax, check this functional syntax tutorial.
+For a comprehensive introduction to the syntax used above to define the optimal control problem, check this abstract syntax tutorial.
+In particular, there are non-unicode alternatives for derivatives, integrals, etc.

 Solve and plot